Samihooda28/python-challenge/README.md

 In this data set I used command to print all line differnetly.

-In the first data set PyBank I used Python to find the following results.
+In the second data set PyPoll I used Python to find the following results.

          The total number of votes cast